Clara's Story

 the one with houses on either side as you come into town.
 Turn at the

-little street would lead to our Big House--the Burchfield house would be
+little street would lead to our Big House.
+The Burchfield house would be

 in the first little curve of that street.
 The